bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 ### Delete product tax properties

-To delete the tax properties associated with products, you must specify the `product_id` for the products you wish to delete in the query.
+You can disassociate tax properties from a product.
+To do so, you must specify the `product_id` for the products in the query.
+This disassociates all the tax properties from a product.

 <!--
 type: tab